Twins slugger Nelson Cruz wins ESPY award for sports humanitarianism

 The other finalists, a group Cruz was very impressed with, will receive $25,000 for their charities of choice.

 WWE star Titus O’Neil, another finalist, is active in education, health and wellness initiatives in his hometown of Tampa, Fla., and has helped more than 200 student-athletes in the area attend college.
-And there are twins Devin and Jason McCourty, both of the New England Patriots, have pushed for criminal justice reform for juveniles as well as eliminating disparities in educational funding.
+And there are twins Devin and Jason McCourty, both defensive backs for the New England Patriots, who have pushed for criminal justice reform for juveniles as well as eliminating disparities in educational funding.

 “I definitely feel blessed,” Cruz said.
 “Never in my dreams I felt like I was going to win this.
 I don’t think we do it to be recognized.
 We do it because we feel is the right thing to do.
 That is what our heart is telling us to do.
 It’s always nice to be recognized that what you are doing is the right thing.